aurora-opensource/au/docs/howto/new-units.md

       can also compose it with prefixes, or scale it with Magnitudes.
     - **If omitted:** _this is usually fine to omit:_ most Units are only used with `Quantity`, not `QuantityPoint`.

+6. _Unit symbol_.
+    - This lets you create quantities of this unit by simply multiplying or dividing raw numbers.
+      You can also change the units of existing quantities in the same way.
+See the docs for [unit symbols](../reference/unit.md#symbols).
+    - **If omitted:** Users will either need to create their own symbols on the fly, or else spell out the full name of the unit.

 !!! note
     Not shown here: adding an `origin` member.
 We skipped this because it is very rare.
 It only